Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 | summarize AttackCount = count() by IP
 | order by AttackCount desc
 ```
-✅ **103.168.66.101** confirmed as top attacker — automated exploitation behaviour.
+✅ **103.168.66.101** confirmed as the top attacker — the volume and pattern pointed to automated tooling.

 ### Query 3 — Reconstruct the Attack Timeline

-*When did the attack happen and how did it escalate?
-Bins events into 5-minute windows.*
+*I used this to see how the attack progressed — binning into 5-minute windows showed the escalation pattern clearly.*

 ```kql
 ApacheHTTPServer_CL